mgoltzsche/beets-ytimport/README.md

   --quiet-fallback=skip|asis
-                        decision in quiet mode when there is no strong match --pretend             don't import but print the files when importing
+                        decision in quiet mode when there is no strong match --pretend             don't import but print the files when importing --cookiefile          path to a file containing the cookies for a logged in user on music.youtube.com in Netscape format
 ```

 ## Development